Skip to content

 FileNotFoundError: claude or codex not found

 The backend CLI must be installed separately.
-Claude Code CLI is a system tool (not a Python package); install it following the Claude Code documentation.
-Codex CLI is also a system tool; install following the Codex documentation.
+Claude Code CLI is a system tool (not a Python package); install it with curl -fsSL https://claude.ai/install.sh | bash.
+Codex CLI is also a system tool; install it with npm install -g @openai/codex.

 ANTHROPIC_API_KEY not set (Claude Code backends)